|Job Title||Field Supervisor*|

 - Responsible for complying with all local, state, and federal employment laws and company policies. (i.e., Americans with Disability Act, Affirmative Action Plan, etc.).

-- Responsible for supervising, directing and developing subordinates, including completing performance reviews, counseling and disciplinary sessions, work to facilitate individual and team development that drives positive results.
+- Responsible for supervising, directing and developing subordinates, including completing performance reviews, counseling sessions, etc.

-- Responsible for maintaining department budgets as assigned.
+- Responsible for developing and maintaining department budgets.

 - Responsible for adhering to all company policies and procedures.